oracle/weblogic-kubernetes-operator/integration-tests/README.md

 javaLoggingLevel: FINE
 ```

-src/integration-tests/resources/domain1.yaml - input/customized properties for PV/Load Balancer/WebLogic Domain.
+src/integration-tests/resources/domainonpvwlst.yaml - input/customized properties for PV/Load Balancer/WebLogic Domain.
 Any property can be provided here from kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain-inputs.yaml and kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/create-pv-pvc-inputs.yaml.
 For all the properties that are not defined here, the default values in the sample inputs are used while generating inputs yaml.

 ```
 adminServerName: admin-server
-domainName: base_domain
-domainUID: domain1
+domainUID: domainonpvwlst
 clusterName: cluster-1
 configuredManagedServerCount: 4
 initialManagedServerReplicas: 2